structr/structr/DEPENDENCY_MANAGEMENT.md

 Note: `-DskipTests` skips test *execution* but still *compiles* tests, so the compile-side setting matters even for CI jobs that skip test execution.

+## Build warnings about automatic modules (expected)

+Structr's "Option A" migration keeps JPMS-hostile third-party jars usable by treating the non-modular ones as **automatic modules** on the module path.
+Two categories of build warning follow from that and are expected — they are not defects:

+- **`requires (transitive) directive for an automatic module`** (javac lint, in `module-info.java`):
+  `structr.base` re-exports several of these shared automatic modules via `requires transitive` so the downstream Structr modules inherit them instead of each re-declaring them.
+We cannot add module descriptors to third-party jars and the re-export is intentional, so the `requires-automatic` and `requires-transitive-automatic` lint keys are silenced in the root `pom.xml` compiler config (all other lint, incl. `deprecation`, stays on).
+- **`Required filename-based automodules detected: [...].
+Please don't publish this project to a public artifact repository!`** (a `maven-compiler-plugin` banner, not javac): printed whenever a compiled module `requires` a *filename-based* automatic module (a jar with neither `module-info` nor an `Automatic-Module-Name` manifest entry).
+It has **no plugin off-switch** and is all-or-nothing (it keeps firing until *every* required dependency is a proper/named module).
+Removing it would mean modularizing ~25 third-party jars (e.g. via `moditect` `add-module-info`) or upgrading each to a modular release — disproportionate to an informational banner that only matters when consuming Structr's artifacts as JPMS *library* modules (not the usage model).
+It is therefore accepted as-is.